-Objectives Strategies Progress Update 4.1 Increase 4.1.1 Increase community awareness - Disability Employment and coordination with and understanding of VRBS.
-4.1.2 Develop and implement a Transitions Division hired a partner partner engagement plan, new transportation coordinator organizations. inclusive of Job Services, SRC, in October 2021.

-Objectives Strategies Progress Update tribal vocational rehabilitation programs, CRPs, Developmental Disabilities Program, Adult Education, community block grant programs, Temporary Assistance for Needy Families (TANF), and others.
+Objectives Strategies Progress Update 4.1 Increase coordination with partner organizations.
+4.1.1 Increase community awareness and understanding of VRBS.
+4.1.2 Develop and implement a partner engagement plan, inclusive of Job Services, SRC, tribal vocational rehabilitation programs, CRPs, Developmental Disabilities Program, Adult Education, community block grant programs, Temporary Assistance for Needy Families (TANF), and others.
 4.1.3 Increase coordination with Local Transportation Advisory Committees, Montana Transit Association, and other transportation stakeholders.
-4.1.4 Develop a community performance appraisal tool and baseline measures for co- enrolled participants.
-VRBS and Developmental Disabilities Program (DDP) leadership developed and published a joint referral and billing procedure in July 2021.
-VRBS and DDP leadership meet monthly to maintain a productive working relationship and improve collaboration to ensure ease of access to services for clients.
-VRBS leadership began targeted collaboration with programs serving youth with mental illness, foster care and homeless youth, and the Diabetic Retinopathy Project.
+4.1.4 Develop a community performance appraisal tool and Disability Employment Transitions Division hir new transportation coord in October 2021.
+VRBS and Developmen Disabilities Program (D leadership developed a published a joint referra billing procedure in July VRBS and DDP leadership monthly to maintain productive working relationship and imprecollaboration to ensure e access to services for clie - VRBS leadership begatargeted collaboration of programs serving youth mental illness, foster car red a linator ntal DDP) and l and 2021. p meet a gove wase of ents. an with with

+Objectives Strategies Progress Update baseline measures for co- enrolled participants. homeless youth, and the Diabetic Retinopathy Project.
 Ongoing partnerships with Montana's 121 programs VRBS leadership met regularly with the Individualized Placement and Supports (IPS) programs in 2021 to improve collaboration and expand IPS offerings across the state.
 Meetings and collaboration will continue into 2022.
 4.2 Enhance coordination with businesses/employers.
 4.2.1 Increase awareness of VRBS with businesses and analyze options for improved information sharing.
 4.2.2 Coordinate business relationship management with partner organizations.
 4.2.3 Provide increased Windmills training to employers.
 4.2.4 Increase business representation on the SRC.
 State Rehabilitation Council has worked diligently in the last years to recruit business representatives to the council, successfully filling two sears with business owners located on opposite sides of the state: one from southeastern Montana and one from northwestern Montana.
 The Business Services Specialist in collaboration with the Business Services Team published a procedure on Windmills Delivery in February 2021.

-Objectives Strategies Progress Update VRBS celebrated National Disability Employment Awareness Month in October 2021 by hosting a viewing of the Hearts of Glass documentary film followed by a panel discussion on the film and disability employment.
-4.3 Enhance eligibility and navigation processes for clients.
+VRBS celebrated National Disability Employment Awareness Month in October 2021 by hosting a viewing of the Hearts of Glass documentary film followed by a panel discussion on the film and disability employment.

+Objectives Strategies Progress Update 4.3 Enhance eligibility and navigation processes for clients.
 4.3.1 Analyze options for a common intake process.
 4.3.2 Analyze options for tools and methods to share client information.
 VRBS leadership is actively working on technical specifications for SARA a digital assistant to assist with client follow-up, data entry, and documentation to interface with VRBS' new case management system Madison.
 State Verification Exchange System (SVES) was approved for Montana VRBS in 2021 and Program Support and Operations Bureau Chief is working on integrating SVES into Madison.
 Quality Management Technical Assistance Center staff presented to all VRBS staff on eligibility and IPE development with emphasis on rapid engagement of clients into VR services.

-Goal 5: Organizational Sustainability.
-VRBS is a stable, sustainable organization.
+${\bf Goal~5:~Organizational~Sustainability.~~VRBS~is~a~stable, sustainable~organization.}$